 Leadership at all levels will play a critical role in developing and implementing Bullying Prevention and Intervention Plan ("the Plan") in the context of other whole school and community efforts to promote positive school climate.
-Leaders such as the Head of School, Associate Head of School and other administrators and chairs, have a primary role in teaching students to be civil to one another and promoting understanding of and respect for diversity and difference.
+Leaders such as the Head of School, Academic Dean, Dean of Faculty, Group Deans, and Dean of Community Life and other administrators and chairs, have a primary role in teaching students to be civil to one another and promoting understanding of and respect for diversity and difference.
 The Head of School is responsible for setting priorities and for staying up-to-date with current research on ways to prevent and effectively respond to bullying.